LaFayette, New York: History

 The town is located within the former Central New York Military Tract and is partly in an area reserved for members of the Onondaga tribe.
 The first settler arrived circa 1797.
 The land was purchased from the Onondagas in 1817 and resold to settlers.
+It is known as Deyoʼswé·geʼ in the Onondaga language.

 The town of LaFayette was formed and organized on April 15, 1825, from parts of the Towns of Pompey and Onondaga after the Marquis de Lafayette famously toured the United States in 1824/1825.

 Every year, the town holds an Apple Festival on the Saturday and Sunday before Columbus Day.
 This is in part because most of the agricultural land west of the town has historically held apple orchards.
 There are a total of four apple orchards in LaFayette today.

 Geography

 According to the United States Census Bureau, the town has a total area of 39.6 sqmi, of which 39.2 sqmi is land and 0.3 sqmi (0.88%) is water.

-North-south highways Interstate 81 and U.S. Route 11 intersect U.S. Route 20 by LaFayette hamlet.
-New York State Route 11A is a north-south highway in the town that parallels US-11.
+North-south highways I-81 and US 11 intersect US 20 by LaFayette hamlet.
+NY 11A is a north-south highway in the town that parallels US 11.